-Since the global financial crisis has not significantly affected most Asian financial markets, it is not surprising that there have not been as many significant regulatory changes as in other parts of the world such as Europe and the US with regard to credit risk management.
-In Japan, relevant regulations and Japanese Financial Service Agency's supervisory guidelines were revised to remove several regulatory references to CRA ratings in advance of the publication of the FSB's principles on CRA ratings.
-Likewise, not many regulatory changes have been made in Korea in terms of credit risk, as relevant stringent banking regulations such as conservative loan-to-value (LTV) and debt-to-income (DTI) limits had been already in place prior to the global crisis.
+Since the global financial crisis has not significantly affected most Asian financial markets, it is not surprising that there have not been as many significant regulatory changes in Asia as in other parts of the world with regard to credit risk management.
+In Japan, relevant regulations and the Japanese Financial Service Agency's supervisory guidelines were revised to remove several regulatory references to CRA ratings in advance of the publication of the FSB's principles on CRA ratings.
+Likewise, not many regulatory changes have been made in Korea in terms of credit risk, as relevant stringent banking regulations such as conservative loan-to-value (LTV) and debt-to-income (DTI) limits were already in place prior to the global crisis.

-BCBS-IOSCO, Margin requirements for non-centrally cleared derivatives, September 2013, www.bis.org/publ/bcbs261.pdf.
+See BCBS-IOSCO, Margin requirements for non-centrally cleared derivatives, September 2013, www.bis.org/publ/bcbs261.pdf.